Tanzania visa for Irish citizens: Requirements and Fees

 - Tanzania standard e-Visas: Tanzania standard e-Visas are processed in 3 business days.
 It's a good choice for non-urgent and low-budget needs.

 - Tanzania e-Visa Urgent: Choose this option to have your visa processed within 2 business days.

 - Tanzania e-Visa Super Urgent: e-Visa for Tanzania The application will be completed within 1 business day if it is deemed extremely urgent.

-At this time, we recommend that travelers purchase COVID-19 Insurance in order to make their trip to Tanzania more memorable and safe.
+At this time, we recommend that travelers purchase Tanzania travel Insurance in order to make their trip to Tanzania more memorable and safe.